rollnumber32/OurApp/README.md

 **Technologies used:** express, ejs, sessions, mvc technique, csrf token, mongodb, socket.io.

+Steps to create db URI:

+1. Create an account on mongodb atlas
+2. Create a cluster
+3. Get your auth uri from project
+4. Create a .env file in root directory
+5. Paste you uri as URI="your-uri"

 If you want to run the app locally follow these steps:

 1. Open terminal